0xKourama/Elbanna-NP-Notes/AD-Testing/Stealing-Hashes-with-Files.md

 1. Put the contents into a non-suspicious file name like `bookmarks.html`
 2. *If you created the file on a linux system,* use `unix2dos` to make it suitable for windows
 3. Place the file in the writable SMB share (won't work if hidden)
-4. Fire responder `responder -I eth0`
+4. Fire up responder `responder -I eth0`

 ### Note
 - you can hide any file when in an `smbclient` prompt using `setmode <FILE_NAM> +h`